lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > kemct is the ciphertext produced for this recipient.

 > kdf identifies the key-derivation algorithm.
-Note that the Key Derivation Function (KDF) used for CMS RecipientInfo process MAY be different than the KDF used within the ML-KEM algorithm.
+Note that the Key Derivation Function (KDF) used for CMS RecipientInfo process MAY be different than the KDF used within the Composite ML-KEM algorithm or one of its components.

 > kekLength is the size of the key-encryption key in octets.